Canon's best all-purpose lenses

 |

-In conclusion, the Canon RF-S 18-150mm f/3.5-6.3 IS STM is an all-in-one option for photographers and travellers looking for a compact, versatile lens.
-Although it’s not a premium lens, its optical performance is good considering its price (€550).
-In my opinion, it’s a great deal!
+In conclusion, the Canon RF-S 18-150mm f/3.5-6.3 IS STM is an all-in-one option for photographers and travelers looking for a compact, versatile lens.
+Although it is not a premium lens, its optical performance is good considering its price and range.
+In my opinion, it is a very useful travel zoom!

 Sigma 30mm f/1.4 DC DN Contemporary RF-S